-Switch Hitter Press & Switch Hitter Records are an interrelated and independent book publisher and record label, respectively.
-They are both run by Julia Serano for the express purpose of releasing literature and musical endeavors that she has created and/or is otherwise involved in.
-Switch Hitter may someday expand to include other authors & artists, but at the moment we are not accepting any submissions.
+Switch Hitter Press & Switch Hitter Records are an interrelated and independent book publisher and record label, respectively, specializing in quirky and queer literature and music.
+At the moment we are not accepting any submissions.

 Outspoken: A Decade of Transgender Activism and Trans Feminism